badabam/zsh-setup/README.md

 ## What does this setup do?

 - Install Homebrew for software installation
-- Install software:
-  - iTerm
-  - Slack
-  - Firefox Developer Edition
-  - Visual Studio Code
+- Install software: iTerm, Slack, Firefox Developer Edition, Visual Studio Code, Zoom, Postman, Rectangle
-  - Zoom
-  - Postman
-  - Rectangle
-- Install command line tools:
+- Install command line tools: zsh, git, antigen, zsh-completions, exa, fasd, fzf
-  - zsh
-  - git
-  - antigen
-  - zsh-completions
-  - exa
-  - fasd
-  - fzf
-- Install the font "Fira Code" for usage in iTerm
+- Install the font "Fira Code"
 - Add shell-integration for iTerm
 - Setup zsh with a powerful prompt, aliases and convenient shortcuts
 - Create git configuration with user name and email
 - Create ssh key and add the passphrase to the macOS keychain
-- Configure macOS: make keyboard and Dock faster, show hidden files in Finder

 ## How to run the setup